zhuli19901106/coursera-learning/README.md

 Coursera has an honor code, requesting that you should never make any content of your homework publicly available.
 So I'd lock mines up with passwords in archives.

-I put my things here simply as a means of backup, not sharing.
+It's for backup, not sharing.

 <hr>